onaio/help/guides/user-accounts/_posts/2014-11-25-user-accounts.md

 ##### <a name="registration"></a>Creating an account

 Ona is a web-based platform that works on any modern web browser.
-To sign up for an account follow the instructions in the [Getting Started](/guides/getting-started/#signing-up) guide or visit `https://ona.io/join` to get started quickly.
+To sign up for an account follow the instructions in the [Getting Started](/guides/getting-started/#signing-up) guide or visit <a href="https://ona.io/join" target="_blank">https://ona.io/join</a> to get started quickly.

 ##### <a name="logging-in"></a>Logging in